yeung-lab/HARMONI/README.md

 conda env create -f process_audio.yml conda activate process_audio
 ```
+Installation for either visual or audio model should be around 5 to 10 minutes.

 2. Download data folder that includes model checkpoints and other dependencies [here]().

 3. We provide the example output from public video clips.
-You could download them [here]().
+You could download them [here](https://drive.google.com/drive/u/2/folders/13B6j3Px0nfxt_CCMqGksEAGm4f_dRHGo).

 Visualization of the example clip.
 <p float="center">